Rose-STL-Lab/rose-stl-lab.github.io/docs/guide/workflow.md

 ## Overview

-RoseLab provides five servers (roselab1-5) that you can use simultaneously.
+RoseLab provides seven servers (roselab1-7) that you can use simultaneously.
 This guide helps you develop an efficient workflow to manage your containers across multiple servers while avoiding common pitfalls.

 ## Core Principles